 Guest curators should be seeking to gain experience all aspects of exhibition-making and/or project production and are therefore expected to have a hands-on approach at the project space, including receiving, installing, and de-installing artwork in collaboration with the artists and CDCC’s gallery and installation assistants.
 To the extent that it is possible, some gallery sitting and/or participation in the development of exhibition-related events is also expected.
 Examples of events include the exhibition/project opening, catalogue and/or edition launches, curatorial and artists talks, performances, workshops, and/or other cross-disciplinary programming to be developed in collaboration with the artists and the project space.

 Please note: Thoughtful, critical attention to the artists and artworks featured in our projects is a key part of our program and a catalogue essay and interviews with exhibiting artists will be required from the guest curator well in advance of the opening.
 Strong preference will be given to submissions with a fully fleshed-out proposal and/or completed draft essay.
 Critical Distance reserves the right to edit submitted writing in collaboration with the writer and/or a third-party editor.

 The project space is an intimate venue for artistic and curatorial experimentation, with approximately 325 square feet devoted to exhibitions and events.
 Ceilings are 14 feet high, and the gallery is wheelchair accessible.
 A full-height pocket door allows for division of the space into two distinct areas, one of which is suitable for projection-based works and film screenings.
 There is the option of using additional space in and around Artscape Youngplace if the exhibition requires it; budgets and schedules would be adjusted accordingly.
 Click for a PDF of the floor plan

-Please send the following materials to submissions (at) critical distance (dot) ca in support of your submission.
+Please send the following materials to opportunities (at) critical distance (dot) ca in support of your submission.
 (At this time we are able to accept digital submissions only.)

 — Curatorial proposal including title, short description (500 words max), and estimated budget

 — Exhibition checklist with artwork/object images and information (artist/maker, title, date, media, dimensions)